-When patients are considering having spine surgery, one of the most common questions they have is “which is better, a neurosurgeon or an orthopedic spine surgeon?”
+When patients are considering having spine surgery, one of the most common questions they have is, “Which is better, a neurosurgeon or an orthopedic spine surgeon?”
 The quick answer is that for most types of spine surgery, both specially trained orthopedic surgeons and neurosurgeons may be considered.
 This article profiles the similarities and differences between the two specialties, and provides additional advice on how to select a spine surgeon.

-Both Can Specialize in Spine Surgery
+Neurosurgeons and Orthopedic Surgeons can Specialize in Spine Surgery

 Neurosurgeons may be Medical Doctors or Doctors of Osteopathic Medicine, and complete a five to six year residency focused on the surgical treatment of neurological conditions.
 Neurosurgeons are trained in the diagnosis and treatment of disorders involving: